A solution to the mystery of the sub-harmonic series via a linear model of the cochlea: Introduction

-As already noted by Helmholtz, the explanation of phenomena such as Tartini’s third sound appears to require nonlinearities. \footnote{{ It should be mentioned that there are several theories on the combination tone: Tartini's theory \cite{Tartini1754,Tartini1767}, Lagrange's theory \cite{Lagrange1759,Lagrange1762} and -- the most widely accepted -- Helmholtz's theory \cite{Helmholtz1863}.
-See, for instance, \cite{Moore2012,caselli2018,abbado1965,Abbado1972TerzoQuartoSuono} for an historical perspective.
-Here, we just mention that in contrast to Helmholtz's theory which predicts $|\fff_1-\fff_2|$ as main combination tone, Lagrange's theory predicts, assuming $\fff_1/\fff_2$ rational, the greatest common divisor between $\fff_1$ and $\fff_2$.
-See Section \ref{s-comparison} for the definition of the greatest common divisor between two numbers that are not integers.} }

-In this paper, we show that both the sub-harmonic series and Tartini's third tone can in fact be explained within a linear cochlear framework based on vibrating strings, provided that the transmitted information from the cochlea to the auditory cortex is taken to be the energy stored in the strings.
+In this paper, we show that both the sub-harmonic series and Tartini's third tone $\fff_2-\fff_1$ can be explained within a linear cochlear framework based on vibrating strings, provided that the information transmitted from the cochlea to the auditory cortex is assumed to be the energy stored in the strings.
 The nonlinearity required to explain Tartini's third tone is then inherent to the quadratic nature of the energy.
-We will return later to the relationship between Tartini’s third tone and the sub-harmonic series.

-{\bf The cochlea.} The cochlea is a remarkable organ responsible for decomposing sound into its fundamental frequencies, thereby constructing the so-called spectrogram (see Figure \ref{f-andrea}).